 TOM STEEL FELLOWSHIP

-Since 2001, the Tom Steel Fellowship has supported ground-breaking work on behalf of LGBT migrant farm workers, seniors in long-term care facilities, youth in schools, immigrants in detention, transgender people in New Mexico, and many others.
+Since 2001, the Tom Steel Fellowship has supported ground-breaking work on behalf of LGBTQ migrant farm workers, seniors in long-term care facilities, youth in schools, immigrants in detention, transgender people in New Mexico, and many others.
 Sponsoring organizations have included the American Civil Liberties Union, the National Center for Lesbian Rights, Lambda Legal, AIDS Legal Referral Panel, and groups across the country.

-If you are a law student or new lawyer with a plan to advance the rights of the LGBT and HIV/AIDS communities—apply for a fellowship.
+If you are a law student or new lawyer with a plan to advance the rights of the LGBTQ and HIV/AIDS communities—apply for a fellowship.
 If you're someone committed to supporting this work, please visit our donate page.